Time Zone Converter With Live World Clock & DST Status

 | AEST / AEDT | Australian Eastern (Standard / Daylight) | +10:00 / +11:00 | Sydney, Melbourne.
 DST first Sunday October → first Sunday April. |

-1. Storing "Local Time" Without Zone
+1. Storing "Local Time" Without A Zone

 2. Hard-Coding UTC Offsets